 New ancient works

-Who knows, maybe there is even a text in which the inhabitants of Herculaneum imagine the future.
+Who knows, perhaps there is even a text in which the inhabitants of Herculaneum imagine the future.
 Certainly they would need a strong imagination to predict that they would become an open-air museum, having lived in the ashes for nearly two millennia.